Fano threefolds in positive characteristic IV: Preliminaries

 \item For a scheme $X$, its {\em reduced structure} $X_{\red}$ is the reduced closed subscheme of $X$ such that the induced closed immersion $X_{\red} \to X$ is surjective. \item Our notation will not distinguish between invertible sheaves and Cartier divisors.
-For example, we will write $L+D$ for an invertible sheaf $L$ and a Cartier divisor $D$. \item We say that $X$ is a {\em variety} (over $k$) if $X$ is an integral scheme that is separated and of finite type over $k$.
+For example, we will write $L+D$ for an invertible sheaf $L$ and a Cartier divisor $D$. \item We say that $X$ is a {\em variety} (over $k$) if $X$ is a separated integral scheme which is of finite type over $k$.
 We say that $X$ is a {\em curve} (resp. a {\em surface}, resp. a {\em threefold}) if $X$ is a variety over $k$ of dimension one (resp. {\em two}, resp. {\em three}). \item Given a variety $Y$ and a closed subscheme $Z$ of $Y$, $\Bl_Z\,Y$ denotes the blowup of $Y$ along $Z$.
 In this case, $Z$ is called {\em the (blowup) centre} of the induced blowup $\Bl_Z\,Y \to Y$.
 Let $\Ex(f)$ be the exceptional divisor equipped with reduced scheme structure.
 In particular, if $Y$ is a smooth threefold and $Z$ is a smooth curve on $Y$, then we have $K_X \sim f^*K_Y +\Ex(f)$ for $X := \Bl_Z\,Y$. \item We say that $f: X \to Y$ be a {\em contraction} if $f$ is a morphism of schemes satisfying $f_*\MO_X = \MO_Y$.
 Here the equality $f_*\MO_X = \MO_Y$ means that the induced ring homomorphism $\MO_Y \to f_*\MO_X$ is an isomorphism. \item We say that $X$ is a {\em Fano threefold} if $X$ is a three-dimensional smooth projective variety over $k$ such that $-K_X$ is ample.
 A Fano threefold $X$ is {\em imprimitive} if there exists a Fano threefold $Y$ and a smooth curve $B$ on $Y$ such that $X$ is isomorphic to the blowup $\Bl_B Y$ of $Y$ along $B$.
 We say that a Fano threefold $X$ is {\em primitive} if $X$ is not imprimitive. \item For a Fano threefold $X$, the {\em index} $r_X$ of $X$ is the largest positive integer $r$ that divides $-K_X$ in $\Pic\,X$.
-For a curve $C$ on $X$, the positive integer $-\frac{1}{r_X}K_X \cdot C$ is called the {\em degree} of $C$ (on $X$). \item $Q$ denotes a smooth quadric hypersurface on $\P^4$.
+For a curve $C$ on $X$, the positive integer $-\frac{1}{r_X}K_X \cdot C$ is called the {\em degree} of $C$ (on $X$).
+If $|H|$ is very ample for a Cartier divisor $H$ satisfying $-K_X \sim r_X H$, then a curve of degree one (resp. two) on $X$ is called a {\em line} (resp. {\em conic}). \item For the definition of types of extremal rays for smooth projective threefolds, we refer to \cite[Definition 3.3]{ATIII}. \item $Q$ denotes a smooth quadric hypersurface on $\P^4$.
 For $1 \leq d \leq 5$ and $d =7$, let $V_d$ be a Fano threefold of index two such that $(-K_{V_d}/2)^3 =d$.
 Let $W$ be a smooth divisor on $\P^2 \times \P^2$ of bidegree $(1, 1)$.
-Note that such a threefold $W$ is unique up to isomorphisms \cite[Lemma 5.16]{ATIII}. \item The degree of a curve $B$ on a Fano threefold $Y$ is defined as $-\frac{1}{r_Y}K_Y \cdot B$, where $r_Y$ denotes the index of $Y$.
-A line (resp. conic) is a smooth rational curve of degree one (resp. two).
-Note that if $|-\frac{1}{r_Y}K_Y|$ is very ample, then a curve of degree one (resp. two) is automatically a line (resp. conic). \item For a Fano threefold $Y$ with $\rho(Y)=1$, $\MO_Y(1)$ denotes an invertible sheaf which generates $\Pic\,Y (\simeq \Z)$ and we set $\MO_Y(\ell) := \MO_Y(1)^{\otimes \ell}$. \item $\F_m := \P_{\P^1}(\MO_{\P^1} \oplus \MO_{\P^1}(m))$ for every $m \in \Z_{\geq 0}$. $\tau : \F_1 \to \P^2$ often denotes the blowdown of the $(-1)$-curve. \item Each of $Y_{\text{a-bc}}, Y'_{\text{a-bc}}$, and $Z_{\text{a-bc}}$ denotes a Fano threefold of No. a-bc.
-The definitions of No. a-bc will be given in Definition \ref{d-pic2} ($\rho=2$), Definition \ref{d-pic3} ($\rho=3$), Definition \ref{d-pic4} ($\rho=4$), Definition \ref{d-pic5} ($\rho=5$).
-In many theorems, we write something like \lq\lq ($X$ is a-bc)", e.g., \lq\lq ($X$ is 3-21)" appears in Lemma \ref{l-P2-nonFano}.
-This is not a rigorous statement but added just for convenience.
-For example, the rigorous definition of No. 3-21 (Definition \ref{d-pic3}) will be given in the latter part than Lemma \ref{l-P2-nonFano}. \end{enumerate}
+Note that such a threefold $W$ is unique up to isomorphisms \cite[Lemma 5.16]{ATIII}. \item For a Fano threefold $Y$ with $\rho(Y)=1$, $\MO_Y(1)$ denotes an invertible sheaf which generates $\Pic\,Y (\simeq \Z)$ and we set $\MO_Y(\ell) := \MO_Y(1)^{\otimes \ell}$. \item $\F_m := \P_{\P^1}(\MO_{\P^1} \oplus \MO_{\P^1}(m))$ for every $m \in \Z_{\geq 0}$. $\tau : \F_1 \to \P^2$ often denotes the blowdown of the $(-1)$-curve of $\F_1$.